harshw2284/Git-Journey/Day-05.md

 `gh api` — make raw GitHub API calls from the terminal

-gh gist — create and manage GitHub Gists
+`gh gist` — create and manage GitHub Gists

-gh release — create and manage releases
+`gh release` — create and manage releases

-gh alias — create shortcuts for commands you use often
+`gh alias` — create shortcuts for commands you use often

-gh search repos — search GitHub repos from the terminal
+`gh search repos` — search GitHub repos from the terminal

 ---

 # QnA
-## 1.What authentication methods does gh support?
+## 1. What authentication methods does gh support?

+## 2. How could you use gh issue in a script or automation?

-## 2. What merge methods does gh pr merge support?
+## 3. What merge methods does gh pr merge support?
 How would you review someone else's PR using gh?